zeesh8x/swt-shp-ms/README.md

 - Improve UI/UX polish and accessibility compliance

 ---
+---
+## AI USAGE:

+I used Perplexity AI and Chatgpt for completing this task

+Perplexity AI — for architecture brainstorming, code generation, debugging, documentation, and best practice advice.

+ChatGPT - Improving UI and basic fundamentals implementation.

+---
 ## Acknowledgements

 - Thanks to FastAPI, React, Material UI, Tailwind CSS, and the open-source community